basaanithanaveenkumar/Halo-VLM/README.md

 # VLM Multi-Token Prediction

 A PyTorch-based Vision-Language Model (VLM) implementation for Image Q&A with support for multi-token prediction.
-This project combines OpenCLIP vision encoders with transformer-based language modeling to enable efficient image understanding and text generation.
+This project combines  vision encoders with transformer-based language modeling to enable efficient image understanding and text generation.

 ## Overview